 BA: I stood there on their boat saying, “I cannot believe I’ve been rescued.
 I cannot believe I’ve been rescued.”
 And I kept hugging them.
 I had to keep pinching myself as I thought it was another hallucination you know.
-I’d kept myself afloat in the water without any help for 28 and half hours … I don’t know how I did it.
+I’d kept myself afloat in the water without any help for 28 and a half hours… I don’t know how I did it.

 TM: What did you say to that captain?

-BA: Well, you know, there are no words to say to a guy who saved your life … there’s not enough words in the English language to thank someone who went out of their way, who put themselves selflessly and his crew at complete risk to save another persons life.
-There’s no words for that, we’re still friends to this day.
+BA: Well, you know, there are no words to say to a guy who saved your life… there are not enough words in the English language to thank someone who went out of their way, who put themselves selflessly and his crew at complete risk to save another person’s life.
+There are no words for that, we’re still friends to this day.

 TM: When you finally got home and saw your wife and children, what was that like?

-BA: Oh mate, there’s no words to describe that moment.
+BA: There are no words to describe that moment.
 I was so overwhelmed, I was just holding my wife and my kids and my arms were shaking, crying, but it didn’t last very long because the South African media were there in droves and we had to be whisked away.
 That was the happiest day of my life.
 Everyday I thank God I’m alive.